castelao/GSW-rs/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Contributions should be done through GitHub, by forking the repository, creating a new branch, and pushing that new branch back as a Pull Request.
+Tests covering the new feature or bugfix must be included, and if relevant, the documentation updated.
+If not familiar with the procedure, we encourage to contact us and we will walk you throught the process.
+Every contribution is valuable and will be recognized.

+A note on tests.
+We don't follow the typicall Rust pattern of groupping all the tests of the module together.
+As a scientific library, and a large one, we tend to keep tests right after the target tested, so it is easy to verify if a certain function covers the desired behavior.
+Whenever possible, we also add tests confirming specific values described in the literature.

+A note on references: Please review and add the relevant literature for each function.
+It is particularly important to verify the coefficients and the valid range in the original literature.

 ## Citation

 If you use this library we kindly ask to cite all the three following references: